-Attributes: HUM Prerequisites: FR 301

-FR 456 - Seminar on Women Writers - 3

-Fiction, nonfiction, drama, and poetry.
+Attributes: HUM Prerequisites: FR 301 FR 456 - Seminar on Women Writers - 3 Fiction, nonfiction, drama, and poetry.
 Taught in English.
 For credit in FL; term paper written in French.
 Same as WMST 456.

-Attributes: BHUM, EGC Prerequisites: FR 301

-FR 457 - African & Caribbean Literature of French Expression - 3

-Literature of various French-speaking nations.
+Attributes: BHUM, EGC Prerequisites: FR 301 FR 457 - African & Caribbean Literature of French Expression - 3 Literature of various French-speaking nations.
 Taught in English.
 For credit in FL; term paper written in French.

-Attributes: BHUM, EGC Prerequisites: FR 301

-FR 461 - French Stylistics - 3

-Writing style: application of stylistics to development of skill in written expression.
+Attributes: BHUM, EGC Prerequisites: FR 301 FR 461 - French Stylistics - 3 Writing style: application of stylistics to development of skill in written expression.
 Advanced work in principles of grammar and composition.
 Prerequisite: 6 hours of 300-level courses.
 Attributes: HUM FR 491 - Cultural and Language Workshop French - 3 to 6 Comparative or contrastive linguistics; advanced methodology; and techniques.
 In-depth study of foreign cultures, and travel-study abroad.
 Supervised projects in French.
 May be repeated to a maximum of 6 hours provided that no topic is repeated.
-Attributes: EGC, HUM Restrictions: May not be enrolled as the following Classifications: Freshman, 1st Semester; Freshman; Sophomore FR 499 - Readings in French - 3 (M) Selected areas of language, literature, and culture.
+Attributes: EGC, HUM FR 499 - Readings in French - 3 (FM) Selected areas of language, literature, and culture.
 Individual work or small groups supervised by one or more members of French faculty.
-Attributes: HUM Restrictions: Must be enrolled in one of the following Classifications: Senior with Degree; Senior FR 551 - Seminar On A Selected French Author - 3 Intensive study of one author.
+Attributes: HUM FR 551 - Seminar On A Selected French Author - 3 Intensive study of one author.
 May be repeated once for a total of 6 hours if authors vary.
 Restrictions: May not be enrolled as the following Levels: Undergraduate FR 552 - The French Novel of the 20th Century - 3 Representative works by authors such as Gide, Proust, Mauriac, Camus, Malraux, and Beauvoir.
 Restrictions: May not be enrolled as the following Levels: Undergraduate FR 553 - Romanticism - 3 Representative works by such authors as Lamartine, Hugo, Flaubert, and Stendhal.
 Restrictions: May not be enrolled as the following Levels: Undergraduate FR 554 - Realism - 3 Representative works of 19th century authors such as Balzac and Zola.
 Restrictions: May not be enrolled as the following Levels: Undergraduate FR 555 - Medieval French Literature - 3 Chanson de Roland, epics, romances, fabliaux, lyric poetry, and drama.
-Restrictions: May not be enrolled as the following Levels: Undergraduate FR 556 - French Literature of the 17th Century - 3 The age of classicism.
+Restrictions: May not be enrolled as the following Levels: Undergraduate FR 556 - French Literature of the 17th Century -3 The age of classicism.